1. Industry Analysis:

 “Clearly specialisation is one of the trends that is being followed by many rental companies in Europe, while our network, with a large offer of Cat and complementary equipment, is able to provide machines to all the different sectors.”

-One of the biggest challenges for those traditional used equipment dealers has, for some time now, come from the OEM manufacturers and their dedicated dealer networks, with approved used machinery programmes becoming an increasingly popular sector of the business.
+USED EQUIPMENT IN-HOUSE REMARKETINGOne of the biggest challenges for those traditional used equipment dealers has, for some time now, come from the OEM manufacturers and their dedicated dealer networks, with approved used machinery programmes becoming an increasingly popular sector of the business.
 By marketing used equipment alongside new, those dealers have a greater business opportunity for a wider buying audience.
 More importantly, by marketing used equipment alongside new, they can attempt to retain the profitable service and maintenance aspect of machine ownership, through the second and even the third life of the equipment.
 The benefit for the customer is that while prices may be slightly higher from an authorised network outlet, in most cases the dealer will have carried out extensive checks on the machine before providing a manufacturerbacked warranty, offering additional peace of mind for the customer.

 In the case of schemes like Volvo’s Approved Used programme for instance, the warranty can be as long as one year or 1,000 hours of operation, which could be particularly attractive to a customer.
 In addition the dealer has access to the manufacturer’s finance business, to provide any necessary funds and a range of purchase options.
 The most popular equipment within the Cat Certified Used programme includes dozers, excavators, motor graders and wheeled loaders.
 “Europe, Africa and the Middle East, Cat used equipment sales have been increasing more than the industry at large and more than new machines sales,” said a spokesperson.